Nonparametric method of structural break detection in stochastic time series regression model: Theory

 and the decision is to reject the null hypothesis of structural stability in conditional variance at level of significance $\eta$ if the observed value of $T(\sigma)$ is bigger than the critical value $\mathcal{B}_{m_n}(z_\eta)$.

 Note that the key steps to proving the above theorems is to express $\widehat\mu^*_{\text{diff}}(x)$ as a martingale difference sequence and considering its quadratic characteristic matrix.
 A martingale maximum deviation theorem proposed by \cite{grama2006asymptotic} is then applied to obtain the asymptotic distribution.
-The technical details of the proof are deferred to \Cref{sec:proofs}.
+The technical details of the proof are deferred to Section S2 of the supplementary material.

 Let us now move on to the test of a structural break in both the conditional mean and the conditional variance function.
 This can be formulated as the following testing problem: